 Examine the soil daily and water only when it feels dry.
 Always water enough to soak the soil to the bottom of the pot and discard the excess water.
 Don’t let the plant sit in water.
 If you keep your plant for several months, apply a soluble houseplant fertilizer, once or twice a month according to the manufacturers recommendations.

-If you plan on saving your poinsettia and reflowering it next year, follow the procedure explained below and illustrated below.
+If you plan on saving your poinsettia and reflowering it next year, follow the procedure explained below.

 Late Winter and Early Spring Care